liamstask/usrsctp/Manual.md

 and the arguments are
 * so:  The socket of type struct socket.
 * level:  Set to IPPROTO_SCTP for all SCTP options.
-* optname:  The option name as specified in Table~\ref{options}.
+* optname:  The option name as specified in The Socket Options table below.
-* optval: The buffer to store the value of the option as specified in the second column of Table~\ref{options}.
+* optval: The buffer to store the value of the option as specified in the second column of Socket Options below.
 * optlen:  The size of the buffer (or the length of the option returned in case of `usrsctp_getsockopt`).

 These functions return 0 on success and -1 in case of an error.